ArenKDesai/Aren-s-Notes/Big Data Systems/Kafka.md

 ```

 ## Replication
 RF 3 means that there will be 3 copies of a message.
 Each partition has one leader and RF-1 follower replicas.
 This means that one message will only be sent to one leader, the followers are constantly fetching messages from the leaders.
+How in-sync the followers are is tunable.